France's leftist rulers reel as Peugeot axes jobs

 With unemployment at its highest since 1999 and the economy stagnating, the new government has vowed to create 150,000 state-aided jobs over five years and ramp up the cost to companies of laying off workers, without saying how.

-Peugeot’s announcement highlighted how hard it will be to make good on Hollande’s promise to fight excessive redundancy programs in an economic downturn.
-Unlike rival Renault, PSA does not have the state as a shareholder.
+Peugeot’s announcement highlighted how hard it will be to make good on Hollande’s promise to fight excessive redundancy programmes in an economic downturn.
+Unlike rival Renault , PSA does not have the state as a shareholder.

 Union leaders at Aulnay, where 3,000 jobs will be lost, raised the stakes when PSA Chief Executive Philippe Varin finally confirmed what had long been an open secret.